-As of November 2022
+As of May 2023

 The Biden-Harris Administration has hit the ground running to implement the Bipartisan Infrastructure Law, and it is already delivering results for the people of Georgia.
-To date, over \$4.8 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Georgia with over 150 specific projects identified for funding.
-Since the Bipartisan Infrastructure Law passed, Georgia is set to receive more than \$4.2 billion for transportation to invest in roads, bridges, public transit, ports and airports and approximately \$159 million for clean water.
-And, as of today, more than 512,000 households across the state are receiving affordable internet due to the Bipartisan Infrastructure Law.
+To date, \$5.3 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Georgia with over 286 specific projects identified for funding.
+Since the Bipartisan Infrastructure Law passed, approximately \$4.4 billion has been announced for transportation - to invest in roads, bridges, public transit, ports and airports - and roughly \$359 million has been announced for clean water.
+And, as of today, more than 597,000 households across the state are receiving affordable high-speed internet due to the Bipartisan Infrastructure Law.
 Many more projects will be added in the coming months, as funding opportunities become grant awards and as formula funds become specific projects.
 By reaching communities all across Georgia - including rural communities and historically underserved populations - the law makes critical investments that will improve lives for Georgians and position the state for success.